Covenants, Conditions and Restrictions

 Section 9.03 Unsightliness.
 No unsightliness or waste shall be permitted on or in any part of a parcel.

 Section 9.04 Livestock and Poultry.
 If any animals, livestock or poultry of any kind are raised, bred or kept on any parcel, said parcel shall be fenced so that the same will not encroach on any other parcel.
-We reserve the right to graze cattle on parcels unless the owner(s) have installed fencing around such parcels.
+The Declarant or its Assigns reserve the right to graze cattle on parcels unless the owner(s) have installed fencing around such parcels.
 No commercial dairy operations, feed lots or hog operations shall be allowed on any parcel.

 Section 9.07 Vehicles.
 No unlicensed, damaged or unsightly vehicles shall be kept, stored, parked or maintained upon a parcel, except in a garage or workshop.